erikhparkinson/YRoots/README.md

 # File Input

 The input file is of the following format.
 All whitespace is ignored by the parser.
+Any line that starts with a `#` is ignored by the parser.

 ```
 PARAMETERS;